Dabvexx/DabVexx.github.io/_posts/2023-4-3-about-me.md

 - gaming
 ---

-# Intrest in computing and programming
+# Intrest in Computing & Programming

 ---

-# Intrest in gaming
+# Intrest in Gaming

 ---